jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   ],
   [
     *Mix Well*: \
-    Stir the mixture thoroughly until combined.
+    Stir the mixture thoroughly until combined, and there are no large visible chunks.
 We recommend using a fork.
   ],
   [
     *Measure out the Daily Amount*: \